rodolfo-mora/huginn/README.md

 ### Contributors

 We welcome contributions!
-If you'd like to contribute to Valkyrie, please:
+If you'd like to contribute to Huginn, please:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)